Which Is Better, Wix Payments or Stripe?

 Choose Wix Payments if any of these scenarios apply to you:

 • You're launching a new Wix store and want the fastest path to accepting payments.
-You can set up Wix Payments in under 10 minutes directly from your Wix dashboard - no third-party accounts required.
+You can set up Wix Payments in under 10 minutes directly from your Wix dashboard, no third-party accounts required.

 • You sell services or memberships and need recurring billing.
 Wix Payments handles subscriptions natively through the Wix platform, with no additional plugins.